-The Housing Plan emphasize the following challenges for eradicating the housing backlogs in the area: backlogs in the area.
-Bulk Services Relation to the Status Quo Analysis One of the key risks/priorities of any Housing Project is the availability of bulk services and the close liaison/co-ordination with the District Municipality will be necessary to ensure funding for proposed projects.
+Relation to the Status Quo Analysis The Housing Plan emphasize the following challenges for eradicating the housing backlogs in the area: Bulk Services One of the key risks/priorities of any Housing Project is the availability of bulk services and the close liaison/co-ordination with the District Municipality will be necessary to ensure funding for proposed projects.
 One strategy could be, to request the District Municipality to provide a full analysis of existing and proposed bulk services.
 Land Identify suitable land for housing development.
 Poverty Alleviation Using the housing delivery process as a catalyst for job creation and poverty alleviation.
-The Municipal housing priority issues are the following: Rural Housing Contribution to objectives Urban Housing Rental Housing Capacity Building (Housing Consumer Education) Relationship with Programmes and Projects The Municipality's intention is to request the District Municipality to provide a full analysis of existing and proposed bulk services.
+Contribution to objectives The Municipal housing priority issues are the following: Rural Housing Urban Housing Rental Housing Capacity Building (Housing Consumer Education) Relationship with Programmes and Projects The Municipality's intention is to request the District Municipality to provide a full analysis of existing and proposed bulk services.
 Housing Projects need to have the basic infrastructure before even considering the construction of the house.
-The Ga-Segonyana IDP is inline with the IDP of the District Municipality.
+The Ga-Segonyana IDP is in line with the IDP of the District Municipality.
 In regard to this, the municipality will align the housing projects with the existing and proposed infrastructure.
-Funding used by the District in the Municipality will be aligned with the prioritised housing projects.
+Funding used by the District in the Municipality will be aligned with the prioritized housing projects.

 Other essential services that the residents rely on are Schools, Clinics, Community Halls, Churches and Sports Fields.
 In regard to this, the importance of integration is of great importance.

 Interests were shown to help beneficiaries in establishing community gardens.
 In this regard, woman empowerment will take place, whereby they not only feed their families, but also earn a livelihood with the sale of these products.